GuidesProduct development

 It’s important to have a solid product strategy and a strong product management plan in place.

 Product strategy can provide guidance and high-level initiatives that act as a guiding light or “north star” for the rest of the company to follow.
-Crucially, product management ensures that the daily tasks related to the development and launch of new products and services are accomplished.
+Crucially, product management ensures that the daily tasks related to the development and and services are accomplished.

 Product strategy doesn’t just guide product development.
 It guides the rest of the company’s actions as well.
 Strategic goals can include everything from increasing market share to growing revenue, all of which are related to the products a business puts on the market.